 India has many languages, including 22 official languages.
 Different languages are spoken in various states.
 However, English is widely spoken and understood.
 Hindi is the most commonly spoken Indian language.

 Be aware that the North Indian Ocean tropical cyclone season runs between April and December of each year, most frequently between April and June and then from September to December.
 Storms in this second peak period tend to be the strongest.
 Tropical cyclones, also known as hurricanes or typhoons in different parts of the world, form in both the northern part of the Indian Ocean as well as in the Bay of Bengal before coming ashore.
-If you’re traveling to India during this time, make sure that your travel insurance plan includes tropical cyclone coverage for peace of mind and financial security.
+If you’re traveling to India during this time, make sure that your India travel insurance plan includes tropical cyclone coverage for peace of mind and financial security.

 Even though you should tip around 10 percent at restaurants, tipping the taxi driver is not expected.